microsoft/appcenter-sdk-cordova/ISSUE_TEMPLATE.md

 4. What device version did you see this error on?
 Were you using an emulator or a physical device?
     - e.g. Google Pixel 2 emulator, Samsung Galaxy S8 physical device
 5. What third party libraries are you using?
-    - example
-6. Please enable verbose logging for your app using `AppCenter.setLogLevel(Log.VERBOSE)` before your call to `AppCenter.start(...)` and include the logs here: